zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 - You MUST query the GitHub API to get commits between the two references: `GET /repos/:owner/:repo/compare/:base...:head`
 - You MUST extract the list of merged pull requests from the commit history
 - You MUST retrieve the full list even if there are many PRs (handle pagination)
-- You SHOULD record the total number of PRs found in your notebook
+- You SHOULD track the total number of PRs found for reporting in the categorization comment
 - You MAY need to filter for only merged PRs if the comparison includes unmerged commits

 #### 1.4 Retrieve PR Metadata